 Alumni Spotlight Archive

-Darton State College Assistant Professor of Physics, Dr. Indra Mukhopadhyay recommended Sadie Roberts as a spotlight, because in his opinion she was bar far one of the best students at Darton in the last five years.
+Darton State College Assistant Professor of Physics, Dr. Indra Mukhopadhyay recommended Sadie Roberts as a spotlight, because in his opinion she was by far one of the best students at Darton in the last five years.

 Barbara McLendon is one of Darton’s biggest cheer- leaders.
 For more than 20 years, she has dedicated her time to serving Darton State College – both in the classroom and as an alumnus.